 9. Twelve photographs will be selected by an independent and impartial person(s) for use in the Charity Calendar.
 The winning entries will be those that are judged to be the most visually appealing, original and representative of The Outer Hebrides and the work of the Fisheries Trust respectively.
 Their decisions will be final, and no correspondence will be entered into.

-10. OHFT work comprises environmental, natural habitats, and fresh water ecosystems.
-Photograph content should be predominantly landscape and ideally related to these core areas, but there can be submissions of wildlife, angling, architecture, or anything historical providing that it is of/in the Outer Hebrides.
+10. OHFT work comprises environmental, natural habitats, and freshwater ecosystems.
+Photograph content should be predominantly landscape and ideally related to these core areas, but there can be submissions of wildlife, angling, architecture, or anything historical providing that it is off/in the Outer Hebrides.
 Seasonal images are encouraged.

 11. The winners will be notified within five working days of the closing date of the competition.